 - Not attend work if they have any of the symptoms of coronavirus (fever, cough, loss of sense of taste or smell)

-- Ensure that they always wear a mask when in your property
+- Ensure that they always use PPE when in your property

 - Ensure that they always wash their hands before approaching you